Garden area in Chattanooga, Tennessee.

 Southside District

-And then there is the main attraction, the Chattanooga Choo Choo, which has undergone major renovations including upgrades to its 108-year-old Terminal Station lobby and additions of shops, entertainment and restaurants.
+The main attraction is the Chattanooga Choo Choo, which has undergone major renovations, including upgrades to its 108-year-old Terminal Station lobby and additions of shops, entertainment, and restaurants.

-It once served as the city’s train station for Southern Railway, but the company ceased operations in the 1970s and the redo saved it from demolition.
-Here you will also find a fun comedy club, Songbirds, and Station Street, which is filled with bars and clubs.
+It once served as the city’s train station for Southern Railway, but the company ceased operations in the 1970s, and the redo saved it from demolition.
+Here, you will also find a fun comedy club, Songbirds, and Station Street, filled with bars and clubs.

 Along the water by Walnut Bridge